The Big Problem - The 6 Thinking Hats

 What company does The Big Problem - The 6 Thinking Hats work for?

-The Big Problem - The 6 Thinking Hats's current role is Using the Six Thinking Hats to reflect on The Big Problem, and reflect how applicants themselves may use the Six Hats during their application process.
+The Big Problem - The 6 Thinking Hats is listed as Using the Six Thinking Hats to reflect on The Big Problem, and reflect how applicants themselves may use the Six Hats during their application process at The Blue Hat - Process.

-Not the The Big Problem - The 6 Thinking Hats you were looking for?
+Check these profiles if this is not the The Big Problem - The 6 Thinking Hats you were looking for.